casoetan/fire-database/nj-db/README.md

 But it also does a bit more.
 When writing data, the package saves that data to an in-memory cache.
 When retrieving data, it first checks its in-memory cache for matching data.
 If a match for the query is found, and if the match is sufficiently fresh, it will return that data without querying Firestore.

 The size of the cache is limited.
 The package will have to make sure that the size of the cache – in bytes – never eclipses its allocation.

+# Usage
+- Create application in GCP
+- Download config file
+- Add to environment, the path to the GCP application.
+Use the keyword: GOOGLE_APPLICATION_CREDENTIALS

+An example environment is in `.env.sample`